Neotron-Compute/Neotron-Pico/README.md

 * The *build system* is [KiBot](https://github.com/INTI-CMNB/KiBot)
 * The *build outputs* are PDF versions of the schematic and the PCB, plus various zipped Gerber and Drill files.

-We do not check *build outputs* into this repository - ever.
+We do not check *build outputs* into this repository - *ever*.
 Instead, we run a Github Action which uses KiBot to generate our outputs.
 On a regular Pull Request, the *build outputs* are stored as *artefacts* against the particular Github Action run.
 When a new version is tagged, the *build outputs* are stored as files against a [Github Release](https://github.com/Neotron-Compute/Neotron-Pico/releases).

 You can build locally using the KiBot docker container: